omiddeeplearning/PETRAS_PowerSPRINT/README.md

 ######################################################################

-To use the code, please follow these instructions:
+After installing the mentioned libraries, to use the code, please follow these instructions:

 Open the code file in your preferred Python IDE or execute it directly from the command line.